 };

-Key Insight: According to Teikametrics, campaigns optimized for profit rather than ACoS deliver 35% higher returns on average.
+Key Insight: According to Teikametrics’ 2025 Profit Analysis, campaigns optimized for profit rather than ACoS now deliver 42% higher returns on average (up from 35% in 2024), with the gap widening as competition increases.

 Case Study: From $50/day to $5,000/day